sanjay-ks23/sanjay-ks23.github.io/_posts/2025-08-19-Real Madrid vs Osasuna.md

 I want to do this for the whole season and depending on how it goes we will then decide.
 I am really excited for this season.

-For the first time, I have seen a player pick out Mbappe's run since last season started The buildup has changed a lot. we are a lot more composed no more hoofing up the ball from the defence.
+For the first time, I have seen a player pick out Mbappe's run since last season started.
+The buildup has changed a lot. we are a lot more composed no more hoofing up the ball from the defence.
 But it does feel like the team needs more matches together, still feels a bit clunky to defend llong balls Vini is passing the ball back does takeon anyone